-2005), so it is possible that these communities live near the critical point between neutrality and niche.
+2014, Volkov et al. (2009)) which is also observed for natural food webs (Wootton & Emmerson 2005), so it is possible that these communities live near the critical point between neutrality and niche.
 This suggests the existence of a mechanism similar to critical self organization as hypothesized by Solé et al. (2002) called self-organized instability.
 In this general mechanism the immigration of new species increase diversity and connectivity, we argue that it also might increase interaction strength; this will happen until the critical point is reached and then diversity diminishes.
 Thus, only communities with weak interactions can maintain high diversity in the long term.
 The mechanisms included in this model are generic, the only differences between species are their competitive ability and their frequency in the metacommunity.
 The habitat is homogeneous so niche partition mechanisms are not included but the final effect could be the same at the end: the lowering of the intensity of interactions.
-Habitat fragmentation produce more isolated communities (Haddad et al. 2015), where less effective space is 10 available to species thus disregarding the effect of the spatial pattern of habitat destruction this is equivalent 11 to a community composed of less sites.
-Then it is probable than fragmentation shifts the critical point to 12 lower values making the communities more sensitive to environmental changes.
-At the same time these 13 communities would have a stronger niche effect and a high probability of biodiversity collapse.
-As we have previously mentioned, the distribution of habitable and non-habitable sites produced by fragmentation could 15 result per se in percolation and critical phenomena.
-The interplay between these two critical transitions can be more complex than was previously thought (Oborny et al. 2007).
-Thus the combination of these two 17 critical phenomena should be thoroughly studied, also the extension to different kinds of interactions including food webs, mutualistic communities and intransitive competition (Soliveres et al. 2015) is a fundamental 19 next step, but great care should be given to the method of simulate the interaction coefficients to recreate realistic communities (Rohr et al. 2014).
-The novelty of this critical transition is that it occurs previously than the produced by habitat loss, deforestation, land use changes, increased grazing, fragmentation, etc., and it only needs a change in the environmental conditions that change the strength of the interaction between species.
+10 Habitat fragmentation produce more isolated communities (Haddad et al. 2015), where less effective space is 11 available to species thus disregarding the effect of the spatial pattern of habitat destruction this is equivalent 12 to a community composed of less sites.
+Then it is probable than fragmentation shifts the critical point to 13 lower values making the communities more sensitive to environmental changes.
+At the same time these 14 communities would have a stronger niche effect and a high probability of biodiversity collapse.
+As we have 15 previously mentioned, the distribution of habitable and non-habitable sites produced by fragmentation could result in percolation and critical phenomena.
+The interplay between these two critical transitions can be 17 more complex than was previously thought (Oborny et al. 2007).
+Thus the combination of these two critical phenomena should be thoroughly studied, also the extension to different kinds of interactions including food 19 webs, mutualistic communities and intransitive competition (Soliveres et al. 2015) is a fundamental next step, but great care should be given to the method of simulating the interaction coefficients to recreate realistic communities (Rohr et al. 2014).
+The novelty of this critical transition is that it occurs before that produced by habitat loss, deforestation, land use changes, increased grazing, fragmentation, etc., and it only needs a change in the environmental conditions that changes the strength of the interaction between species.
 This also could be produced if habitat connectivity and species that previously did not interact have the possibility to compete, in the same line an invading species could produce the same effect and trigger a phase transition in a formerly neutral community.
-A great portion of biosphere's ecosystems are under the pressures produced by human-induced activities, but human activities also produce global-scale forcings-as climate change-that can reach relatively pristine ecosystems besides they are not under a direct influence of human activities (Barnosky et al. 2012).
+A great portion of biosphere's ecosystems are under the pressures produced by human-induced activities, but human activities also produce global-scale forcings-like climate change-that can reach relatively pristine 29 ecosystems although they are not under a direct influence of human activities (Barnosky et al. 2012).
 This kind of changes can be represented by the phase transition described here before the ecosystem is under a direct degradation, and the detection of this kind of transition could be used as a signal to detect a global state shift in the biosphere.

-1 Acknowledgments
+2 Acknowledgments